amihai/DHT/README.md

 java -jar dht-0.0.1-SNAPSHOT.jar --server.port=8004 --bucketsToNodes.storeDirectory=target/node4/bucketsToNodes --keyValue.storeDirectory=target/node4/keyValue --node.initializeFromNodes=localhost:8003
 ```
 In the above command:
-* server.port is the port of the current Node
+* `server.port` is the port of the current Node
-* bucketsToNodes.storeDirectory is the location where we will store the bucketsToNodes mapping.
+* `bucketsToNodes.storeDirectory` is the location where we will store the bucketsToNodes mapping.
 Need to be unique if you start multiple nodes on the same machine.
-* keyValue.storeDirectory similar with bucketsToNodes.storeDirectory but for key value pairs
+* `keyValue.storeDirectory` similar with `bucketsToNodes.storeDirectory` but for key value pairs
-* node.initializeFromNodes is a list with master nodes that are already started.
+* `node.initializeFromNodes` is a list with master nodes that are already started.
 The current node will import the bucketsToNodes mapping from a master node.

 ### Configure The Storage

-You can configure the Node by modifying the `application.properties` file from the zip or by overriding properties when you start the node (like example above). <br />
+You can configure the Node by modifying the `application.properties` file from the zip or by overriding properties when you start the node (like the above example). <br />

 Except the properties already describe you may need to modify:
-* logging.file to modify the location where log4j is storing the logs
+* `logging.file` - for the location where log4j is storing the logs
-* node.noOfBuckets - This should be the same for all the Nodes so cannot be modified after you started the first Node.
+* `node.noOfBuckets` - This should be the same for all the Nodes so cannot be modified after you started the first Node.
-* bucketsToNodes.balancing.replicationFactor - The number of copies of the same Bucket into the network.
+* `bucketsToNodes.balancing.replicationFactor` - The number of copies of the same Bucket into the network.

 If you want to fresh start the application you should remove the storage directories.
 In the default config they are located into the `target` directory.